Design & Construction

 Preload constructs a highly reinforced concrete membrane floor that transfers the liquid load directly to the subgrade and contains the liquid in the tank.
-This type of floor system, in conjunction with a custom-designed PVC waterstop, provides watertightness and the ability of the floor to settle differentially without being subjected to high secondary bending stresses.
+In conjunction with a custom-designed PVC water stop, this type of floor system provides water tightness and the ability of the floor to settle differentially without being subjected to high secondary bending stresses.
 The result is a reliable, economical, and durable tank structure.

-Where site conditions necessitate the use of a structural floor, we choose design details and construction compatible with the pile supports, rock anchors, or other deep foundation systems.
+Where site conditions necessitate using a structural floor, we choose design details and construction compatible with the pile supports, rock anchors, or other deep foundation systems.

-In either case, our construction methods call for installation of reinforcing steel, and consolidation of properly prepared and tested concrete mixes that render high quality, watertight tank structures.
+In either case, our construction methods call for the installation of reinforcing steel and consolidation of properly prepared and tested concrete mixes that render high-quality, watertight tank structures.